quiquegurdiel/SpinCo/README.md

 ### Cite:
 If you use this code kindly cite:
-"Beyond the ground truth.
-XGBoost by-sample model applied to the problem of sleep spindle event detection.
-E. Gurdiel, J. Gómez-Pilar and Roberto Hornero.
+"Beyond the ground truth; XGBoost model applied to the problem of sleep spindle event detection.
+E. Gurdiel, J. Gómez-Pilar, G. C. Gutiérrez-Tobal, F. del Campo, and R. Hornero.
 (To Be Published)"

 ### Disclaimer:
 This is research code, is distributed with no guaranty.
 No model is shared in this repository.
 This repository is not designed to be used in a production environment.
 The intention is to facilitate the actual code used in the research, not a ready-to-use product.